2014 promises faster growth, but no leap forward

 The International Monetary Fund, in its October set of forecasts, expects global economic growth to pick up to around 3.6 percent in 2014, from roughly 2.9 percent this year.

-Still, beneath the market fervour and reams of upbeat analyst notes, the big structural problems and imbalances that have dogged the world economy have not gone away.
+Still, beneath the market fervor and reams of upbeat analyst notes, the big structural problems and imbalances that have dogged the world economy have not gone away.

 Despite a couple of bright spots in the shape of Britain and Germany, sickly banks and poor domestic demand will continue to hold back Europe's heavyweight economies, even if many of them have slowly started to grow again.